-As reported by The Facts newspaper of Brazoria County, journalists saw that a lit cigarette can be extinguished in a container of LNG and that graham crackers exposed to LNG are safe to eat nevertheless.
-At Freeport's media day company officials and representatives of the U.S. Coast Guard, Dow Chemical Co. and ConocoPhillips all toured the facility.
+As reported by The Facts newspaper of Brazoria County, journalists saw that a lit cigarette can be extinguished in a container of LNG and that graham crackers exposed to LNG remain safe to eat.
+At Freeport’s media day company officials and representatives of the U.S. Coast Guard, Dow Chemical Co. and ConocoPhillips all toured the facility.

 The $1 billion facility is due to be finished by June and is scheduled to receive its first cargo in late April.
-Also coming on-line soon is Cheniere Energy's Sabine Pass LNG terminal just across the state line in southwest Louisiana, which recently received authorization for commissioning activities (see Daily GPI, March 19).
+Also coming on-line soon is Cheniere Energy’s Sabine Pass LNG terminal just across the state line in southwest Louisiana, which recently received authorization for commissioning activities (see NGI, March 24).

 The Sabine Pass terminal is owned by Cheniere Energy Partners LP, in which Cheniere Energy Inc. has a 90.6% stake.
-Sabine Pass is being considered for sale by the company (see Daily GPI, Feb.
-26).
+Sabine Pass is being considered for sale by the company (see NGI, March 3).
+Last week Cheniere said an LNG tanker had departed Nigeria bound for Sabine Pass with the terminal’s first cargo (see related story).
 Cheniere Energy also founded and still holds a 30% limited partner interest in the Freeport terminal, which is located along the Texas coast.